wangty1/wangty1.github.io/_pages/about.md

 ---
 layout: about
 title: About
-subtitle: Research Fellow, National University of Singapore
+subtitle: Postdoctoral Research Fellow, National University of Singapore
 permalink: /

 profile: